wimsio/coxygenrwa/README.md

 ## Welcome to Coxygen Global Real World Applications MVP Project

+This is the source code area.
+The website with further details is <a href="https://coxygen.co/rwa/">here</a>

 1. **Real Estate Tokenization**
    **Industry:** Real Estate & Property Management
    **Use Case:** Tokenize buildings into fractional NFTs (representing shares of property).